rakolina/AquaArdu/README.md

 Button stays on when relay is on, flashes when relay is off with timer going, stays off when relay is permanently off (no timer going).

+TODO document the temperature sensor functinality with email alarms